 The curriculum covers English Language Arts, Mathematics, Social Studies, Science, Music, Art, Health, and Nature Study.
 Children study these subjects 5-days-a-week.

 If you’re keen to get your children away from screens, check out My EduCrate.
-My EduCrate is a subscription box service parents can purchase for children aged 6-11 years of age.
+My EduCrate is a subscription box service parents can purchase for children aged 6-11.

 Each box has lesson plans included.
 These help parents figure out how to conduct lessons.
-They also show parents the objectives covered in the lessons.
+They also show parents the objectives covered in the classes.

 Like it sounds, My Teaching Library is a library full of resources for teachers and parents.
 The Library has a lot of educational resources parents can access by purchasing individually or through a subscription.

-Parents can search for resources through grade level or through subjects.
+Parents can search for resources through grade level or subjects.

-This is a program to use if your children are struggling with learning grammar in their existing homeschooling curriculum.
+This is a program to use if your children struggle with learning grammar in their existing homeschooling curriculum.

 Easy Grammar Systems offers a grammar and writing curriculum for homeschoolers in all grades.

-Children start with the easiest lessons which gradually increase in difficulty.
+Children start with the most straightforward lessons, which gradually increase in difficulty.
 The curriculum promotes mastery learning (that is, students are encouraged to master the subject).

-Children can sit a placement test to make sure they’re in the right spot.
+Children can sit a placement test to ensure they’re in the right spot.